zzzprojects/docs/learnentityframeworkcore.com/pages/saving/concurrency.md

 This .NET Data Community Standup provides a deeper discussion of database concurrency and EF Core.
 It is a longer video, so it is most useful when watched by section rather than from beginning to end.

-The most relevant parts for this article cover optimistic concurrency, the difference between optimistic and pessimistic approaches, configuring `RowVersion`, and handling `DbUpdateConcurrencyException`.
+The most relevant parts for this article cover optimistic concurrency, database concurrency concepts, the contrast with pessimistic locking, configuring `RowVersion`, and handling `DbUpdateConcurrencyException`.
 The video also includes a retry loop section for readers who want to go deeper into conflict handling.

 Key timestamps:

-* [06:00](https://www.youtube.com/watch?v=YfIM-gfJe4c&t=360) — Introduction to optimistic concurrency and basic concurrency concepts
+* [03:04](https://www.youtube.com/watch?v=YfIM-gfJe4c&t=184) — Introduction to optimistic concurrency and database concurrency concepts
-* [45:00](https://www.youtube.com/watch?v=YfIM-gfJe4c&t=2700) — Difference between optimistic and pessimistic concurrency
-* [54:00](https://www.youtube.com/watch?v=YfIM-gfJe4c&t=3240) — Implementing `RowVersion` and handling `DbUpdateConcurrencyException`
+* [25:25](https://www.youtube.com/watch?v=YfIM-gfJe4c&t=1525) — Pessimistic concurrency and locking as a contrasting approach
+* [54:41](https://www.youtube.com/watch?v=YfIM-gfJe4c&t=3281) — Optimistic concurrency check in the generated SQL
+* [55:53](https://www.youtube.com/watch?v=YfIM-gfJe4c&t=3353) — Configuring concurrency tokens in the EF Core model
-* [1:00:00](https://www.youtube.com/watch?v=YfIM-gfJe4c&t=3600) — Retry loop for handling concurrency conflicts
+* [1:00:58](https://www.youtube.com/watch?v=YfIM-gfJe4c&t=3658) — Retry loop for handling concurrency conflicts

 ## Summary